 Pros and Cons of Written Employee Contracts

-To sum it up, an employment contract is a document that both you and your employee sign that dictates the terms of your professional relationship.
+There are times and places for written employee contracts.
 There is no requirement that you have to enter into a written employee contract with every employee that you have.
-Indeed, most employees in the United States do not work under an employment contract.
 However, there are some situations in which it makes sense to enter into an employment contract with your employees.

 This article focuses on the advantages and disadvantages of drafting written contracts for your employees.
 See FindLaw's The Hiring Process section for more related articles.